codezilla80/foobar/README.md

 # foobar
 Ignore.
-This is jut a comment.
+This is just a comment.